btk44/raspberrypi-server/backup-setup/README.md

 crontab -e
 ```
 You will be prompted with text editor selection.
 Just pick the one you like and when the file is opened just paste `crontap_file` content with correct directories that will point to `backup_action.sh` file.
 Save and it is done.

+## :small_orange_diamond: issues and troubleshooting
+Here's a list of problems I've encountered (the list will be updated if I find sth new):
+* be careful with directories here - if your backup doesn't work be sure to check them and remember about '/' at the end